Everybody (Madonna song): Live performances

+Madonna first performed "Everybody" on December 18, 1982, during Haoui Montaug's No Entiendes cabaret party at Danceteria.
+In early 1983, the song featured in her first solo television appearance, on American dance program Dancin' on Air.
+Additional performances followed at London's Camden Palace and at the Copa nightclub in Fort Lauderdale.
+"Everybody" went on to feature in three of her concert tours: Virgin (1985), the Girlie Show (1993), and Celebration (2023–2024).
+On the first one, she performed with two male dancers while playing a tambourine and wearing a fringed micro-top and skirt, a trilby hat, and crucifixes.
+At one point, she straddled a boombox and quipped, "Every lady has a box.
+But mine makes music".
+A recording of the performance at Detroit's Cobo Arena was included in the Madonna Live: The Virgin Tour video release.

-In the Girlie Show, "Everybody" closed the concert in a mashup with Sly and the Family Stone's "Everybody Is a Star" (1969).
-Madonna and her dancers, dressed in denim and white, invited the audience to join in, creating what The Vindicators Gary Graff described as a display of “joy and innocence” reminiscent of her early years.
-A performance filmed at the Sydney Cricket Ground was released on The Girlie Show: Live Down Under (1994).
-The song reappeared in the 2000s, including a 2005 performance at London's Koko Club —praised by The Daily Telegraphs David Cheal for Madonna's energy— and a 2006 set at Coachella, where she wore a feather boa.
-Elements of "Everybody" were incorporated into the Sticky & Sweet Tour's (2009) performance of "Holiday".
+While the full song was not part of the Blond Ambition World Tour (1990), the line "Dance and sing, get up and do your thing" was sampled during opening number "Express Yourself" (1989).
+On the Girlie Show, "Everybody" served as the concert's closing number in a mashup with Sly and the Family Stone's "Everybody Is a Star" (1969).
+Madonna and her dancers, dressed in denim and white, encouraged audience participation, creating what The Vindicators Gary Graff described as a display of "joy and innocence" reminiscent of her early years.
+A rendition from the Sydney concert was featured in The Girlie Show: Live Down Under (1994) video release.

+In 2005, Madonna performed "Everybody" at London's Koko Club, a rendition praised by The Daily Telegraphs David Cheal for its energy, and again at the 2006 Coachella Festival, where she appeared wearing a feather boa.
+Elements of the song were incorporated into the Sticky & Sweet Tour's (2009) performance of "Holiday" (1983).

-To commemorate the song’s 30th anniversary, Madonna performed it during the MDNA Tour (2012) stop in San Jose.
-The San Francisco Chronicle called it an "off-script moment that inadvertently became the highlight of the show".
-On the Rebel Heart Tour (2015–2016), "Everybody" was included only in the Washington, D.C. concert, as part of a slowed-down, Latin-infused medley alongside "Dress You Up" (1985), "Into the Groove", and "Lucky Star" (1983) —a segment described as a “delightful surprise” by The Washington Blade.
-Most recently, the song was the second number on the Celebration Tour, staged with Madonna and her dancers dressed as early 1980s punk-club patrons, performing beneath a New York City skyline.
+To commemorate the song's 30th anniversary, Madonna performed it during the San Jose concert of the MDNA Tour (2012), an "off-script moment that inadvertently became the highlight of the show", as noted by the San Francisco Chronicle.
+During the Rebel Heart Tour (2015–2016), it was performed only at the Washington, D.C. concert as part of a slowed-down, Latin-infused medley with "Dress You Up" (1985), "Into the Groove", and "Lucky Star" (1983), a segment described by the Washington Blade as a "delightful surprise".

+"Everybody" was the second number on the Celebration Tour, staged with Madonna and her dancers dressed as early 1980s punk-club patrons, performing beneath a New York City skyline.
 She wore a tailcoat designed by Dilara Fındıkoğlu, inspired by an outfit from a 1980s performance in Japan.
-According to the Chicago Tribune, the number evoked a "more buttoned-down era guided by conservative taboos", grounding the retrospective tour in Madonna's underground roots.
+According to the Chicago Tribune, the number evoked a "more buttoned-down era guided by conservative taboos".